-Algae-integrated treatment systems have demonstrated their reliability as alternatives to gray infrastructure.
+The responsibility for implementation, operation, and regulatory compliance remains with the facility, ensuring that the methodology focuses solely on the quantification and verification of avoided GHG emissions rather than wastewater discharge compliance.
+Algae-integrated treatment systems have demonstrated their reliability as alternatives to gray infrastructure used for nutrient removal.
 Regulatory frameworks typically provide facilities with sufficient time to prove the effectiveness of innovative solutions, ensuring that the emissions reductions achieved are both robust and permanent.
 The 20-year lifetime emissions calculated under this methodology serve as a reliable foundation for the issuance of carbon credits, aligning with industry standards for infrastructure crediting.